-Master Of Physiotherapy (MPT) Specialty - Sports Physiotherapy

-Teaching Technology

-MPTAECC004

-3 credits

-80 hours

--

-Learning Outcomes To introduce the students to the concepts new trends, philosophies in teaching.
+Curriculu m for Master of Physiotherapy (Specialty-Sports Physiotherapy) MGM Institute of Health Sciences (AC 42/2022) Name of the Programme Master of Physiotherapy (MPT) Specialty - Sports Physiotherapy Name of the Course Teaching Technology Course Code MPTAECC004 Credit per Semester 3 credits Hours per Semester 80 hours Learning Outcomes To introduce the students to the concepts new trends, philosophies in teaching.
 To understand theaims, philosophy and trend and issues in education.
 To be able to understand the role of education philosophy, current issues and trends in education.
 To be able to understand concepts of teaching and learning, curriculum formation.
 To be able to describe the principals, measurement and evaluation in teaching.
 Practical/seminars: To be able to conduct educational seminars and microteachings using new trends.

-Course Outcomes Student will be able to CO 1 To describe the philosophies of education.
-CO 2 To describe the role of education philosophies.
-CO 3 To describe recent new trends and issues regarding education.
-CO 4 To understand the concepts of teaching and learning with curriculum formation.
-CO 5 To describe methods of teaching, and conduct educational seminars and microteachings using new trends in education.
-Expected Competencies : Student will be able to EC1 To understand basic teaching methods and use them for conducting micro teaching session- didactic class, problem based learning session, experiential learning, on field learning EC2 Formulate MCQs, prepare OSPE and OSCE stations, EC3 To assist in conducting practical sessions for undergraduate students 04-01-20 59
+Course Outcomes Student will be able to CO 1 To describe th e philosophies of education.
+CO 2 To describe th e role of education philosophies.
+CO 3 To describe re cent new trends and issues regarding education. the concepts of teaching and learning with curriculum formation.
+CO 5 To describe m new trends in ethods of teaching, and conduct educational seminars and microteachings using education.

+Expected Competencies : Student will be able to EC1 To understand basic teaching methods and use them for conducting micro teaching session- didactic class, problem based learning session, experiential learning, on field learning EC2 Formulate MCQs, prepare OSPE and OSCE stations, EC3 To assist in conducting practical sessions for undergraduate students

 Unit Topics No. of Hrs.
 1 Introduction Aims, agencies, formal and in-formal education, philosophies of education (past, present & future) 5 2 Role of education philosophies with current new trends and issues in education 5 3 Concepts of teaching and learning a.
 Theories of teaching b.
 Relation between teaching and learning c.
 Dynamics of behavior d.
 Learning perception e.
 Individual differences 5 4 Curriculum formation, principles and methods of teaching a.
 Development &amp; types of curriculum b.
 Formation of philosophy &amp; course objectives c.
 Master plans of courses d.
 Strategies and planning e.
 Organization and teaching methods - micro teaching f.
 Measurement and evaluation with steps of constructing test measurements, standard tools.
-5 5 Role of an educator the environment, student teacher relationship 5 6 Teaching methods Educational objectives, Teaching learning media, Micro& small group teaching, integrated teaching, Skills in various types of teaching (including didactic, clinical etc), Learning methods of learning, problem based learning, motivation& learning 5 7 Evaluation methods mechanics of paper setting, M.C.Q's S.A.Q's, viva, O.S.C.E & O.S.P.E 10 Practical 40 Total 80
+5 5 Role of an educator the environment, student teacher relationship 5 6 Teaching methods Educational objectives, Teaching learning media, Micro& small group teaching, integrated teaching, Skills in various types of teaching (including didactic, clinical etc.), Learning methods of learning, problem based learning, motivation& learning 5 7 Evaluation methods mechanics of paper setting, M.C.Q's S.A.Q's, viva, O.S.C.E & O.S.P.E 10 Practical- Microteaching seminars which include didactic sessions using PowerPoint presentation and supervised hands on assessment & management session for 40 undergraduate students.
+Total 80